build-on-aws/content/posts/picturesocial/ep5-how-to-analize-images-with-machine-learning.md

 dotnet add package AWSSDK.Core
 ```

-* Let’s create the Class for handle the lists of Labels from the Amazon Rekognition response, we are gonna name it Labels.cs
+7. Let’s create the Class for handling the lists of labels from the Amazon Rekognition response.
+We are gonna name it `Labels.cs`.

 ```
 namespace pictures